Mixing in two-dimensional shear flow with smooth fluctuations: Introduction

-To establish statistical properties of the passive scalar, one can examine the decay problem where the passive scalar evolution starts from some initial distribution of the passive scalar.
-Another case is the permanent addition (supply) of new blobs by an external source (pumping).
-After its production the blob evolves as in the decaying case.
-The key ingredient in the investigation of the passive scalar statistics is averaging over the flow statistics.
+The paper is organized as follows.
+In Section \ref{sec:general} we discuss the general properties of passive scalar dynamics and study statistics of Lagrangian trajectories that describe mixing without diffusion.
+Some analytical results are obtained in the framework of the model where the random flow is short correlated in time.
+After that we include diffusion effects into our consideration and examine moments and correlation functions of the passive scalar.
+The decay problem is analyzed in Section \ref{sec:decay}, where the passive scalar evolution starts from initial distribution in a form of axially symmetric blobs' ensemble.
+The key component in the investigation of the passive scalar statistics is averaging over the flow statistics.
 Since the random flow is assumed to have the correlation length much larger than the sizes of the blobs, it coherently influences a lot of blobs.
-It leads to strongly non-Gaussian statistical properties of the passive scalar, they are the subject of our work.

-Based on our main motivation, related to two-dimensional turbulence, we examine here the two-dimensional case.
-The results for the three-dimensional case will be published elsewhere.

-We consider the general properties of the passive scalar mixing in Section \ref{sec:general}.
-We examine here the statistics of Lagrangian trajectories needed for the mixing problem.
-Some analytical results are obtained in the framework of the model where the random flow is short correlated in time.
-The decay problem is considered in Section \ref{sec:decay}, the case of the permanent pumping is considered in Section \ref{sec:continuous}.
-We include the diffusive effects into our scheme and examine the moments and the correlation functions of the passive scalar.
+This leads to strongly non-Gaussian statistical properties of the passive scalar that are studied in present work.
+The continuous forcing of scalar is considered in Section~\ref{sec:continuous}, it is realized via bringing new statistically independent blobs into the system by an external source in our model, after that each evolves as in the decay case.
+Part of results about the single-point moments was presented in \cite{ivchenko2023statistics}.
+In the present work we choose expedient technique, which includes rescaling in the streamwise direction, that reformulates the problem and enables to compare it directly to the isotropic turbulence case.
+Moreover, here we analyse spatial correlation functions dependency at different points.
 Some technical details are presented in Appendices.